Hanover Township Public Schools

-The Hanover Township Public Schools is a comprehensive community public school district that serves students in kindergarten through eighth grade from Hanover Township (including its Cedar Knolls and Whippany neighborhoods), in Morris County, in the U.S. state of New Jersey.
+The Hanover Township Public Schools is a comprehensive community public school district that serves students in pre-kindergarten through eighth grade from Hanover Township (including its Cedar Knolls and Whippany neighborhoods), in Morris County, in the U.S. state of New Jersey.

-As of the 2021–22 school year, the district, comprising four schools, had an enrollment of 1,260 students and 127.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.9:1.
+As of the 2024–25 school year, the district, comprised of four schools, had an enrollment of 1,240 students and 126.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.8:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Students in public school for ninth through twelfth grades attend Whippany Park High School in the Whippany section of Hanover Township, as part of the Hanover Park Regional High School District, which also serves students from the neighboring communities of East Hanover Township and Florham Park, who attend Hanover Park High School in East Hanover.
-As of the 2021–22 school year, the high school had an enrollment of 615 students and 61.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.1:1.
+As of the 2024–25 school year, the high school had an enrollment of 584 students and 60.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.6:1.

 Policies

-In May 2023, the Hanover Township School District adopted a policy requiring teachers to notify parents regarding the gender identity and sexual orientation of LGBTQIA+ students.
+In May 2023, the district adopted a policy requiring teachers to notify parents regarding the gender identity and sexual orientation of LGBTQIA+ students.
 The New Jersey Attorney General immediately filed a civil rights complaint about the policy, which also requires teachers to notify parents about "preoccupation with anti-social music" and "transitioning".